FRAC3 laser hair removal at Monarch MD West Vancouver

 • Avoid active sunburn or heavy tanning.

-• Skip self-tanner on the area.
+• Skip self-tanner on the treatment area.

 • Keep the area cool and clean for 24 hours.